2F4F3A5/cryptoDataManagement/README.md

-# cryptoDataManagement
+# Crypto Data Management Library
-rapid cpp library for large dataset parsing or fast big dataset download
+This is a rapid and efficient library for cpp, made for crypto syntaxes (refer to binance docs), allow fast data parsing and downloads

-# commands
+# Commands